Patrick2788/BigSpill-Excel-Lambda-Library/README.md

 ## Introduction

-BigSpill is a modular Excel LAMBDA library offering elegant, fast, and efficient solutions for grid operations, data anlysis, and text processing.
+**BigSpill** is a modular Excel LAMBDA library offering elegant, fast, and efficient solutions for grid operations, data analysis, and text processing.
 It is designed for users who want powerful, pickup-and-go functions without the need to write complex formulas.
-BigSpill includes primitives, mid-level operators, and developer-level functions.
-The library is built for modern Excel 365 and takes full advantage of the innovations introduced with dynamic arrays, LET, and LAMBDA.
+BigSpill includes primitives, mid‑level operators, and developer‑level tools, all built for modern Excel 365 and fully leveraging dynamic arrays, `LET`, and `LAMBDA`.

 ## Modules